 The Florida Keys is the perfect place to “get your feet wet” on your first experience of

 catching your own lobster.
 Our shallow waters draw tens of thousands of visitors every year in search of the spiny lobster.
-Lobster season opens for “mini season” on the last consecutive Wednesday and Thursday of the end of July and the regular season opens August 6th and closes on April 1.
+Lobster season opens for “mini season” on the last consecutive Wednesday and Thursday at the end of July and the regular season opens August 6th and closes on April 1.
 Lobstering is a CHALLENGING and fun family activity, where all that is required is some snorkel gear, a good breath hold, a stick and net and a lot of energy!
 Lobster are found in natural ledges and holes in the Gulf Of Mexico and on hard bottom areas and reefs on the Atlantic side of our islands.
-Typically you will be freediving bayside in 7-10 feet of water and holding your breath for 20-40 seconds.
+Typically you will be freediving bayside in 7-12 feet of water and holding your breath for 20-40 seconds.

 A very specific technique is involved to “tickle” a lobster from the safety of its home and maneuver it into a small net…all while holding your breath!
 As difficult as it may sound, this is a great activity for anybody in good shape with a sense of adventure.
 It is almost guaranteed you can catch a lobster, but catching a limit of legal sized lobster is not guaranteed in the price of your trip.
 It will ALWAYS be cheaper to go to Red Lobster if you believe you are “owed” a lobster dinner because you booked this trip.
 The appeal of this activity is discovering the “survivor” instinct in you and capturing an elusive and tasty creature with your own hands!
 The best lobstering is in the warmer water months close to the opening and closing of lobster season.
 The end of October usually is the end of my lobster trips.
 Weather, water clarity, current, water temperature,cycles and seasonal patterns will have a significant influence on the level of difficulty or ease of activity of lobstering.